austintboyd/austintboyd.github.io/_pages/services.md

 ---
 # Why choose A. T. Boyd Consulting?

-We offer a variety of services for both business and academic needs.
+In addition to offering a variety of services for both business and academic needs, we are able to provide

 ## Businesses

 ## Academia